rigetti/pyquil/CONTRIBUTING.md

 Once it is time to perform a release of pyQuil, the maintainer must perform the following steps:

-1. Push a commit to `master` that bumps the version of pyQuil in `pyquil/__init__.py` and changes the latest heading in the Changelog from "in development" to the current date.
+1. Push a commit to `master` that bumps the version of pyQuil in [`VERSION.txt`](VERSION.txt) and changes the latest heading in the [Changelog](CHANGELOG.md) from "in development" to the current date.
 We try to follow [Semantic Versioning](https://semver.org/) (SemVer), which means that versions correspond to `MAJOR.MINOR.PATCH`, and thus for most (hopefully backwards compatible) releases, we should increment the `MINOR` version number.

 2. Tag that commit with `git tag vX.Y.Z`, where `X.Y.Z` corresponds to the `MAJOR.MINOR.PATCH`version bump in the previous step, and push the tag to GitHub.